 The effects of patellar taping on knee kinetics, kinematics, and vastus lateralis muscle activity during stair ambulation in individuals with patellofemoral pain

-Two articles on PainSci cite Salsich 2002: 1.
+Two pages on PainSci cite Salsich 2002: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 The Dubious Science of Kinesiology Tape

 PainSci notes on Salsich 2002: